burgil/supe-project-creator/README.md

 **Note:** Currently, `deno` bumping is not functioning as expected.
 It prompts for permissions, but then hangs on the readline input.

 ## Changelog

+### Version 1.3.8 - Fixed Docs

+- **Moved JSDocs**: The docs were moved to the correct place and should appear properly now on JSR

 ### Version 1.3.7 - Added JSDocs